wilmerking/sectional-area-measurement/README.md

 - **Multi-Axis Analysis**: Calculates cross-sectional areas along X, Y, and Z axes
 - **Interactive Tabs**: View graphs for each axis in separate tabs
 - **Customizable Slicing**: Adjust the number of slices for precision vs. speed
-- **Clean Visualization**: Beautiful graphs with proper unit labels
+- **Interactive Visualizations**: Zoom, pan, and hover to explore data with Plotly charts

 ## Installation